tchayen/tonfisk/packages/ds/README.md

 ## Must have

-- [x] Style SVG icons in CSS too.
+- [ ] Case of custom input like in example: how to provide label to the input.

 - [ ] Update spinner to feature background for the circle in the outline color.
-- [ ] Case of custom input like in example: how to provide label to the input.
 - [ ] When button is focused but becomes disabled (pagination) it remains with outline and has it until activated and visited again.
 - [ ] User text selection color and background.
-- [ ] Some generic landing page?
+- [ ] [50%] Some generic landing page?

 ## Next version

-- [ ] Ability to remove choice from select.
+- [ ] Order of modals in example is wrong (settings and warning).
 - [ ] Create wrapper next+babel plugins with `vanilla-extract`.
-- [ ] Borderless text input.
-- [ ] Plan code: something like `[30] minutes` input from Figma.
 - [ ] Button variants (link).

 - [ ] `<Radio />`.